dsc-courses/dsc30-2023-su/projects/primer.md

 <video controls muted class="module full-width" style="aspect-ratio: 1580/904"><source src="https://resources.jetbrains.com/help/img/idea/2023.1/create-test.mp4" type="video/mp4"></video>

+### Unit testing

+Write at least three test cases for `findCommonPrefixes` in a single test function.

 {: .deliverable }
-Write at least two test cases for `findCommonPrefixes` in a single test function.
+Explain your test cases for `findCommonPrefixes`.
+How do your test cases provide confidence that the program works on different potential inputs?

+### Systematic testing

+Write a systematic test for the `sieve` algorithm that iterates over all valid inputs for `start` and `end` between 0 and 100 and then comparing the result to your `foo` function, which also computes all the prime numbers within the same interval.

 {: .deliverable}
-Write a test case for the `sieve` by iterating over all valid inputs for `start` and `end` less than 100 and then comparing the result to your `foo` function, which also computes all the prime numbers within the same interval.
+Explain your systematic test for the `sieve` algorithm.
+How does your test code systematically check the combinations of `start` and `end`?